Some Thoughts on Training the "Come" Command

-If you have the luxury of training a puppy, you're in a much better position to achieve success compared to a trainer who is attempting to teach the recall to an adult dog.
+If you have the luxury of training a puppy, it's much easier than training an adult dog.

-On the other hand, most adult dogs have lots of experience leaving you in their dust - sprinting away to play with other dogs, chasing cats or wild-life or just satisfying their hunting instincts as they plough across the field with their nose glued to the grass.
+In contrast, most adult dogs have lots of experience leaving you in their dust.
+Sprinting away to play with other dogs, chasing cats or wild-life or just satisfying their hunting instincts.They plough across the field with their nose glued to the grass totally ignoring you!

-The recall is essentially teaching your dog that what you have to offer the dog is of HIGHER VALUE than the object the dog is about to pursue.
+The recall involves teaching your dog that what you have to offer the dog is of HIGHER VALUE than the object the dog is about to pursue.
 No easy task if you own a breed of dog genetically engineered to hunt, retrieve or defend.

-Still miracles do happen, so get a large dose of personal disciple, persistence and patience and we can begin.............
+Still miracles do happen, so stock-up on personal discipline, persistence, consistency and patience and we can begin.............

-If you do either of these two actions it will teach your dog that you can't be trusted and your dog will never come back when he's called.
+Training the recall never involves threatening or physically punishing your dog.
+Punishment will teach your dog that you can't be trusted and your dog will never come back when he's called.
+Keep your cool.